databrickslabs/ucx/README.md

 Please note that this is an experimental workflow.

 The `experimental-workflow-linter` workflow lints accessible code belonging to all workflows/jobs present in the workspace.
-The linting emits problems telling what needs to be resolved to make the code Unity Catalog compatible.
+The linting emits problems indicating what to resolve for making the code Unity Catalog compatible.

 [[back to top](#databricks-labs-ucx)]